Shirochi-stack/Glossarion/README.md

 ## 💬 Acknowledgments

-Built with ❤️ using OpenAI & Gemini APIs.
-Designed with ChatGPT.
+Built with ❤️ using OpenAI, Gemini & Claude APIs.
+Designed with ChatGPT & Claude.

 ---